Updated 22 February 2026: corrected crash totals, clarified fatality references, updated 2026 Safety Car info, and refreshed equipment details.

 In MotoGP, the bike itself can have no additional features to assist the rider in the event of an accident.

-Following the notable incident in 2021 at the Barcelona GP when Quatararo was surprisingly allowed to finish the race with his leathers unzipped there has been an update to the rules around the zipper.
+Following the notable incident in 2021 at the Barcelona GP when Quartararo was surprisingly allowed to finish the race with his leathers unzipped there has been an update to the rules around the zipper.

 A new system of positive fastening has been agreed with the manufacturers.
 Use of leathers with this closing system is now mandatory.